dapf73/cv/sre.md

   already developed.
 We didn't have vCloud or vRealize as part of our contract with VMware, so the whole resource provisioning and management had to be coded into the CMS.
-Left a working proof of concept done in Ansible, providing a one-step procedure that ralked to vCenter for VM provisioning, replaces CFEngine for system configuration, adds the host to Nagios, and handles the F5's DNS and load balancer configuration.
+Left a working proof of concept done in Ansible, providing a one-step procedure that talked to vCenter for VM provisioning, replaces CFEngine for system configuration, adds the host to Nagios, and handles the F5's DNS and load balancer configuration.

 - Identified an issue that caused 10% of downtime over a week, along with very heavy oncall toil.
 The OracleDB processes, once assigned to a given core, wouldn’t write to non-local NUMA memory, instead they were swapping heavily to disk.
 The solution was to disable NUMA on the servers, so Oracle could write to any place of the RAM.

 ### Sr Infrastructure Specialist | [Blackberry](https://blackberry.com)